Siege of Fort St. Jean: British defensive preparations

 Fort St. Jean had been under preparations for an attack from the south ever since Arnold's raid on Fort St. Jean on May 18, in which he captured its small garrison and Lake Champlain's only large military ship.
 When news of that raid reached Montreal, 140 men under the command of Major Charles Preston were immediately dispatched to hold the fort.
 Another 50 Canadian militia were raised in Montreal on May 19, and were also sent to the fort.

 When Moses Hazen, the messenger bearing news of Arnold's raid, reached Quebec City and notified British Governor and General Guy Carleton of the raid, Carleton immediately dispatched additional troops from there and Trois-Rivières to St. Jean.
 Carleton himself went to Montreal on May 26 to oversee arrangements for the defense of the province, which he decided to concentrate on St. Jean, as it was the most likely invasion route.

 By the time the Americans arrived at Île-aux-Noix, Fort St. Jean was defended by about 750 men under the command of Major Charles Preston.
-The majority of these were regular troops from the 7th and 26th Regiments of Foot and the Royal Artillery.
-There were 90 locally raised militia, and 20 members of Colonel Allen Maclean's Royal Highland Emigrants, men who were veterans of the French and Indian War.
+Most were regular troops from the 7th and 26th Regiments of Foot and the Royal Artillery.
+There were 90 locally raised militia, and 20 members of Colonel Allen Maclean's Royal Highland Emigrants, veterans of the French and Indian War.
 A detachment of Indians (probably Caughnawaga from a nearby village) patrolled outside the fort under the direction of Claude de Lorimier and Gilbert Tice.
 The Richelieu River was patrolled by an armed schooner, Royal Savage, under the command of Lieutenant William Hunter, with other boats under construction.

-The fort itself, sited on the west bank of the Richelieu River, consisted of two earthen redoubts about 600 ft apart, surrounded by a ditch 7 ft wide and 8 ft deep that was lined with chevaux de frise.
-The southern redoubt was roughly 250 by 200 feet (80 by 65 metres), and it contained 6 buildings, including a bake house, the fort's magazine, and storage houses.
-The northern redoubt was slightly larger, enclosing a two-storey stone house that was used as a barracks.
+The fort, sited on the west bank of the Richelieu River, consisted of two earthen redoubts about 600 ft apart, surrounded by a ditch 7 ft wide and 8 ft deep lined with chevaux de frise.
+The southern redoubt was roughly 250 by 200 feet (80 by 65 metres), and contained 6 buildings, including a bake house, the fort's magazine, and storage houses.
+The northern redoubt was slightly larger, enclosing a two-storey stone house used as a barracks.
 The defenders had cleared brush for several hundred yards around the fort to ensure a clear field of fire.
-They had put up a wooden palisade to the west of the redoubts, and dug a trench connecting the two redoubts, for ease of communications.
+They had erected a wooden palisade west of the redoubts and dug a trench connecting the two redoubts for ease of communications.
 The eastern side of the fort faced the river, where there was a shipyard and anchorage for Royal Savage.